 Definition of Credit Balance

-A credit balance refers to the balance on the right side of a general ledger account or T-account .
+In accounting and bookkeeping, a credit balance is the 游戏电竞线上外围APP v5.2 ending amount found on the right side of a general ledger account or subsidiary ledger account.

 A credit balance is normal and expected for the following accounts:

 - Liability accounts such as Accounts Payable, Notes Payable, Wages Payable, Interest Payable, Income Taxes Payable, Customer Deposits, Deferred Income Taxes, etc. Hence, a credit balance in Accounts Payable indicates the amount owed to vendors.
 (If a liability account would have a debit balance it indicates that the company has paid more than the amount owed, has made an incorrect entry, etc.)

 - Equity accounts including the stockholders' equity accounts Common Stock, Paid-in Capital in Excess of Par Value, Retained Earnings , and the owner's equity account M. Smith, Capital